mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

 ^ there is something about these API signatures that isn't quite ideal.

-^ in all 4, the very act of invoking the API inextricably couples the parent view that wants to perform the navigation to the destination you are navigating to.
+^ in all 4, the very act of invoking the API inextricably couples the source view that wants to perform the navigation to the destination you are navigating to.

 ^ This means if you have a feature that can navigate to a settings screen, your feature must be able to build the settings feature in order to use these APIs.